Malcolm Arnold

-Sir Malcolm Henry Arnold CBE (21 October 1921 – 23 September 2006) was an English composer.
+Sir Malcolm Henry Arnold CBE (21 October 1921 – 23 September 2006) was an English composer and conductor.
 His works feature music in many genres, including a cycle of nine symphonies, numerous concertos, concert works, chamber music, choral music and music for brass band and wind band.
 His style is tonal and rejoices in lively rhythms, brilliant orchestration, and an unabashed tunefulness.
 He wrote extensively for the theatre, with five ballets specially commissioned by the Royal Ballet, as well as two operas and a musical.
 He also produced scores for more than a hundred films, among these The Bridge on the River Kwai (1957), for which he won an Oscar.

 Early life

 Malcolm Arnold was born in Northampton, Northamptonshire, England, the youngest of five children from a prosperous Northampton family of shoemakers.
 Although shoemakers, his family was full of musicians; both of his parents were pianists, and his aunt was a violinist.
 His great great grandfather was the composer William Hawes, a choirmaster at the Chapel Royal.
-After seeing Louis Armstrong play in Bournemouth, he took up the trumpet at the age of 12, and five years later won a scholarship to the Royal College of Music (R.C.M.).
+After seeing Louis Armstrong play in Bournemouth, he took up the trumpet at the age of 12, and five years later won a scholarship to the Royal College of Music.

 At the RCM he studied composition with Gordon Jacob and the trumpet with Ernest Hall.
 In 1941, he joined the London Philharmonic Orchestra (LPO) as second trumpet and became principal trumpet in 1943.

 In 1941 he registered as a conscientious objector, and was initially exempted from military service conditional upon joining the National Fire Service, but in the event he was allowed to continue in the LPO.
 In 1944, after his brother in the Royal Air Force had been killed, he volunteered for military service.
 When the army put him in a military band he shot himself in the foot to get back to civilian life; he remained in touch with the CO movement, giving a trumpet recital at the 1946 New Year party of the Central Board for Conscientious Objectors.
 After a season as principal trumpet with the BBC Symphony Orchestra, he returned in 1946 to the London Philharmonic, where he remained until 1948, leaving to become a full-time composer.